A new bike can be a big investment that, once made, is worth protecting. Bike insurance is one way to make sure you’re covered for every eventuality.

 British Cycling (which is provided by Bikmo) is a popular option for many racers and it has event cancellation cover of up to £500.
 Additional coverage for personal injury or accidental damage to your bike can also be purchased.

-If you’re doing a tour or sportive abroad and want to be covered for your travel costs up to £5,000 and entry fees up to £300, but equally aren’t fussed about theft or accidental damage cover, Cycling UK’s (Cyclecover) policy may work for you.
+If you’re doing a tour or sportive abroad and want to be covered for your travel costs up to £5,000 and entry fees up to £300, but equally aren’t fussed about theft or accidental damage cover, Cycling UK’s (Yellow Jersey) policy may work for you.
+It’s worth noting that Cycling UK membership also gets you third-party cover as standard.

 Note that this policy explicitly excludes all events except sportives, so it would probably be best to check with Cycling UK directly if you’re unsure whether your event falls under this category.